becomevocal/translations-app/README.md

    - `APP_ORIGIN`: Your app's URL (for local development, this will be your ngrok URL)
    - `JWT_KEY`: A secure random string of 32+ characters
    - `DATABASE_URL`: Your database connection string (see Database Setup below)
+   - `BLOB_READ_WRITE_TOKEN`: Your Vercel Blob storage token (get this from your Vercel project settings)
+   - `CRON_SECRET`: A secure random string for protecting the cron endpoint

 ### Database Setup